Joachim Prinz: Involvement in the Civil Rights Movement

-From his early days in Newark, a city with a very large minority community, he spoke from his pulpit about the disgrace of discrimination.
+From his early days in Newark, a city with a very large nonwhite community, he spoke from his pulpit opposing discrimination.
 He joined the picket lines across America protesting racial prejudice from unequal employment to segregated schools, housing and all other areas of life.

+In 1955, Prinz sued American far-right publisher Conde McGinley for libel in the Superior Court of Newark, New Jersey.
+McGinley had published in his newspaper Common Sense that Prinz was "expelled in 1937 from Germany for revolutionary communistic activities".
+Prinz denied this.
+The jury awarded Prinz $30,000, agreeing that "the bi-weekly publication was lying when it characterized him as a 'Red Rabbi'".

 As a rabbi, Prinz used his pulpit to involve his congregants in the civil rights movement.
+At the American Jewish Congress's May 1958 convention in Miami Beach, Florida where he was being installed as the group's president, Prinz invited King to deliver the convention's opening address, the first time that King had spoken in the Southern United States to a large mostly white group.
+King addressed the shared experience of oppression:

+My people were brought to America in chains.
+Your people were driven here to escape the chains fashioned for them in Europe.
+Our unity is born of our common struggle for centuries, not only to rid ourselves of bondage, but to make oppression of any people by others an impossibility.

-Prinz met civil rights leader Martin Luther King, Jr. at the American Jewish Congress's May 1958 convention.
-That October, Prinz requested King's support to persuade President Dwight Eisenhower to convene a conference on integration at the White House.
-Weeks before, a Jewish temple was firebombed in Atlanta, Georgia.
-In early 1963, Prinz invited King to give a lecture at his synagogue attended by an overflow crowd, several months before the March on Washington for Jobs and Freedom.
+In October 1958, weeks after the Hebrew Benevolent Congregation Temple bombing in Atlanta, Georgia, Prinz sent a letter to King requesting his support for an effort to persuade President Dwight D. Eisenhower to convene a conference on integration at the White House.
+In early 1963, Prinz invited King to give a lecture at his synagogue, which was attended by an overflow crowd, several months before the March on Washington for Jobs and Freedom.

 During his tenure as president of the American Jewish Congress, Prinz sought to position the AJC as one of the country's most prominent civil rights organizations.
 At the 1960 AJC Convention, Prinz called for the Jewish community to identify with and participate in the broader struggle for civil rights:

 (As Jews), we work for freedom and equality.
 This is the heart of what we call the civil rights program....These are not mere words.
 These are the ideas which...have come to mean so much from the days when the author of third book of Moses coined that great sentence about liberty which is engraved upon the Liberty Bell in Philadelphia.